 Compare top VA Lenders for $0 Down Today

-The mortgage can be legally enforced in that jurisdiction, and
+The mortgage can be legally enforced in the specific state

 A specific power of attorney or other document(s) signed by the veteran, which encompasses the following elements: